XGRIDS Pro Guide™ / Module 5: Project Scale & Map Fusion

 Connection Methods

-Map Fusion uses 1 of 3 methods to establish alignment between segments.
+Map Fusion uses one of three methods to establish alignment between segments.
 The method you use determines whether the fused output has global coordinates, relative coordinates, or no georeferencing at all.
-This decision must be made before collection begins, it cannot be applied retroactively.
+This decision must be made before collection begins; it cannot be applied retroactively.

 RTK-Based Fusion